stackhpc/kernel_packages/molecule/README.md

 Using the above, copy `molecule/alaska-config.yml` and create a config file for your specific cloud.
 Now source that.

+**NB: At present only testing of CentOS 8.2 images is configured** TODO: FIXME:

 # Tests

 The following tests are defined: